Department of InformatiX

 Completely new hardware

-For porting kit related questions, try the microsoft.public.dotnet.framework.microframework.porting news group (web access), or write directly to netmfbiz@microsoft.com.
+For porting kit related questions, try the forums at netmf.com, or see the NNTP archive of the microsoft.public.dotnet.framework.microframework.porting news group, eventually there used to be a possibility to write directly to netmfbiz@microsoft.com.